cloudify-cosmo/docs.getcloudify.org/content/plugins/fabric.md

 {{< /gsHighlight >}}

 # Running Module Tasks
-This example is very similar to the previous one, with the following difference.
-If the Fabric task you want to execute is already installed in the Python environment in which the operation will run, you can specify the Python path to this function.
+This example is similar to the previous one, with the exception that, if the Fabric task that you want to execute is already installed in the Python environment in which the operation will run, you can specify the Python path to the function.

 {{< gsHighlight  yaml  >}}
 imports: